This article was originally posted on November 22, 2017 and updated on October 30, 2019.

 I listened, and soon realized that I was moving into a freeze response.
 Out of fight, flight and freeze, I tend to freeze in a threatening situation – staying very still and hoping something bad won’t happen.

-I am a person who does not expose myself to the mass media news because I am highly empathic and I would crumble every day if I heard about all the tragedy in the world every day.
+I am a person who does not expose myself to the mass media news because I am highly empathic and I would crumble every day if I heard about all the tragedy in the world.
 I titrate my news diet – and the tap is pretty much turned off most of the time.
-So to expose myself to this Invisibilia episode was an intentional act of practicing being with emotion, knowing that NPR doesn’t tend to sensationalize tragedy for the sake of getting me hooked.
+So to expose myself to this Invisibilia episode was an intentional act of practicing being with emotion, knowing that National Public Radio doesn’t tend to sensationalize tragedy for the sake of getting me hooked.
 I felt I could trust their podcast.

 The story of the car accident unfolded in the podcast.
 The players in the story started to talk about what they experienced.
 I listened, and soon realized that I was moving into a freeze response.
 Out of fight, flight and freeze, I tend to freeze in a threatening situation – staying very still and hoping something bad won’t happen.
 I could feel myself moving into this response.
 And I noticed it.
 I often say to folks that the most challenging part of a mindfulness and self-compassion practice is remembering to do it.
 Noticing is a triumph because all good things can come from that.